 Who qualifies for Swing Bed?

 - Patients must need on-going monitoring or require rehabilitative therapy.

 - There are no age restrictions.

-- Recovery Care is routinely considered for patients who have had hip or knee surgery and need additional therapy before returning home.
+- Swing Bed is routinely considered for patients who have had hip or knee surgery and need additional therapy before returning home.